Data Analytics for Startups: All the Must-Knows

 Step 1: Determine What You're Trying to Achieve

 First and foremost, think about your business goals and objectives.
-The key point here is to base your analytics strategy on your core aims
+The key point here is to base your data analysis startup strategy on your core aims

 Then try to outline what you ultimately need data analytics for and how you'll use it.
 What kind of data can help you reach your goals?
 What problems should it help you solve?
 Which questions will it allow you to answer?